AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 ---
-title: Configure edge profile lookup for real-time personalization, using Custom Personalization With Attributes and Server API
+title: Look up edge profile attributes in real-time
-description: Learn how to use the Custom Personalization With Attributes destination together with the Edge Network Server API for audience activation in edge profile lookup use cases.
+description: Learn how to look up edge profile attributes in real-time, using the Custom Personalization destination and Edge Network Server API
 type: Tutorial
 ---

-# Configure edge profile lookup for real-time personalization, using Custom Personalization With Attributes and Server API
+# Look up edge profile attributes in real-time

 ## Overview {#overview}